tsnellgrove/dark_castle3/doc/to_do.md

 Debug mode:
 - Need a debug mode that eliminates 'try' from 2word and prep commands
+- need a secret code to prevent regular player from falling into debug: 'debug poke53281,0'

 hedghog:
 - perhaps the hedgehog greets you every time you walk into the main_hall once you return the sword?